Award at a Glance

 The application package includes:

-- first-authored abstract of unpublished work to any appropriate NCAR topic at the American Physiology Summit;
+- PDF of the first-author abstract of unpublished work to any appropriate NCAR topic category at the American Physiology Summit.
+Please note that abstracts submitted to non-NCAR topic categories are not eligible.

-- NCAR-specific biosketch (use only the NCAR biosketch form provided here) written by the applicant, that includes a one-page personal statement summarizing the applicants research contributions, a complete list of publications and abstracts (listed separately), and any fellowships and awards;
+- NCAR-specific biosketch (use only the NCAR biosketch form) written by the applicant, that includes a one-page personal statement summarizing the applicant’s research contributions, a complete list of publications and abstracts (listed separately), and any fellowships and awards.

-- letter of recommendation from the applicant's advisor indicating the expected date (month/year) of completion of the degree program; and
+- Letter of recommendation from the applicant's advisor indicating the expected date (month/year) of completion of the degree program.

-Award review criteria is based on the applicant’s current work reflected in the abstract and research accomplishments and letter of recommendation.
-The awardee will present their abstract at the NCAR Awards Foundational Science oral and poster sessions at the American Physiology Summit.
+Award review criteria are based on the applicant’s current work reflected in the abstract, their research accomplishments and the letter of recommendation.
+The awardee will present their abstract at the NCAR Trainee Awards Session (oral and poster sessions) at the Summit.
+Attendance at the Summit and NCAR Section Reception and Business Meeting is required to receive the award.

 Applications are only accepted via online submission.